productmanagers/productmanagers.github.io/blog/_posts/2014-01-19-day04-balsamiq.md

 ###Meditation###
 * Is success gained only through failure, as Michael\'s quote suggests?

-* _Is David full of shit about prototyping being a waste of time?_
+* _Is David full of crap about prototyping being a waste of time?_